xXTacticalWaffleXx/minfetch/README.md

 to download it, to run it just do ./minfetch

-I'll release it on the AUR in 3-5 business days, but I would recommend just downloading the script because it's easy to modify this way

 ## Picture

 <img src="https://cdn.discordapp.com/attachments/799848965905842197/1010810791726940190/unknown.png" alt="a picture of the script being ran">